chomosuke/chomosuke.com/README.md

 - Copy [templates/nginx.conf](./templates/nginx.conf) into [nginx_conf.d](./nginx_conf.d) and rename it with an appropriate name.
 	- Replace `<SUBDOMAIN>` with the desirable subdomain.
 	- Replace `<PORT>` with a port that isn't used by any other subdomain in [nginx_conf.d](./nginx_conf.d).
+- Add an AWS access key for an IAM user with the appropriate permission on CircleCI as project environment variables.
-- Create a new repository in the AWS ECR registry m4l5t7p6, the convention is to have the repo name same as `<SUBDOMAIN>`.
+- Create a new repository in the AWS ECR registry m4l5t7p6
+	- The convention is to have the repo name same as `<SUBDOMAIN>`.
+	- It's recommended to set Content types.
+	- Add the permission to push to this repository to the IAM user mentioned before.
 - Copy [templates/config.yml](./templates/config.yml) into `.circleci` directory of the project.
 	- Replace `<CONTAINER_NAME>` with a suitable name.
 The convention is to make it the same as `<SUBDOMAIN>`.
 	- Replace `<REPO>` with the repository name created earlier.
 - Comment out the second jobs at the bottom and run it on CircleCI.
 This should push the docker image to `chomosuke-com` ECR repository.
-	- Remember to add an AWS access key for an IAM user with the appropriate permission on CircleCI as project environment variables.
 - Create task definition with the newly pushed image.
 	- [templates/task-definition.json](./templates/task-definition.json) can be used as a starting point.
 	- Make sure that container name and family name match the `<CONTAINER_NAME>` chosen earlier